seancher83/OpenStreetMap-Project/OpenStreetMapProject.md

 * https://mapzen.com/data/metro-extracts/metro/seattle_washington/

-I was going to choose my how area, but it appears as though the file would be much too small to satisfy the requirements of this project.
+I was going to choose my home area, but it appears as though the file would be much too small to satisfy the requirements of this project.
 As a result, I chose Seattle, a city that I am familiar with.
 The selection from Mapzen appears to include the towns surrounding Seattle as well as Seattle.
 I am interested in seeing what queries can reveal.

 ## Problems with Data